z56402344/BaseAnimation/README.md

 Minesweeping effect

-5. new versions of the message board reminding function
+5.new versions of the message board reminding function

-6. part of the code optimization
+6.part of the code optimization

 ====